Creamy Polenta with Parmesan Cheese

 This post may contain affiliate links.
 Please read my disclosure policy.

-Types of cornmeal to use for polenta
+Types of cornmeal for polenta

 - Coarse: Coarse cornmeal is somewhat gritty, similar to stoneground in that it has bits of grain visible.
 Coarse-ground cornmeal has a noticeable corn flavor and nubby texture.